EzeOnoky/Project-Base-Learning-7/README.md

 Knowing that one DB can be accessed for **reads** and **writes** by multiple clients.
 For storing shared files that the Web Servers will use – I utilized NFS and mount previously created Logical Volume **lv-apps** to the folder where Apache stores files to be served to the users **(/var/www)**.

 - This approach will make the Web Servers **stateless**, which means I will be able to add new ones or remove them whenever I need, and the integrity of the data (in the database and on NFS) will be preserved.

+So basically, i seek to mount on my web server, all the logical volumes which i have created previously on the NFS server

 - During the next steps I did the following: